scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 Shogun, Scikit-Learn, Milk and many others.

-The reason of not having an alternative for python machine learning developers by providing an unified and easy-to-use recommendation framework motivated us to develop a recommendation engine toolbox that provides a rich set of features from which the developer can build a customized recommender system from a set of algorithms.
+The reason of not having an alternative for python machine learning developers by providing an unified and easy-to-use recommendation framework motivated us to develop a recommendation engine toolbox that provides a rich set of features from which the developer can build a customized recommender system.
 The result is a framework, called Crab, with focus on large-scale recommendations making use of scientific python packages such as Scipy, Numpy and Matplotlib to provide simple and efficient solutions for constructing recommender systems that are acessible and reusable in various contexts.
 Crab provides a generic interface for recommender systems implementations, among them the collaborative filtering approaches such as User-Based and Item-Based filtering, which are already available for use.
-The recommender interfaces can be easily combined with more than 10 different pairwise metrics already implemented, like the cosine, tanimoto, pearson, euclidean already using Scipy and Numpy basic optimized functions [Breese1998]_.
+The recommender interfaces can be easily combined with more than 10 different pairwise metrics already implemented, like the cosine, tanimoto, pearson, euclidean using Scipy and Numpy basic optimized functions [Breese1998]_.
 Moreover, it offers support for using similarities functions such as user-to-user or item-to-item and allows easy integration with different input domains like databases, text files or python dictionaries.